twofold-rsc/twofold/sites/website/src/pages/docs/guides/styling.md

 # Styling

+Twofold uses [Tailwind CSS](https://tailwindcss.com/) for a simple and constrained styling approach.

+## Tailwind CSS

-Twofold applications are automatically setup to use [Tailwind CSS](https://tailwindcss.com/) for styling.
-A default Tailwind configuration is included in the root of your project that scans your `src` directory for any utility classes and purges any unused styles when building.
+A default Tailwind configuration is included in the root of your project.
+It is configured to scan the `src` directory for any utility classes when building.

-You can change the default configuration by editing the `tailwind.config.js` file in the root of the project.
+You can change the default configuration by editing the `tailwind.config.js` file.

 ## Global styles